bcgov/data-publication/pages/dps_bcgw_w_databc_fme.md

 The DataBC FME Framework, when run on a DataBC FME Workbench workstation or on FME Server, retrieves passwords from a password management system accessible only by DataBC processes.
 GTS servers do not have access to this password management system, so scripts that are running on the GTS environment need some other way of retrieving passwords.
 This is done through supplying a file called 'dbCreds.json' in the same directory in which the FMW being run by FME Workbench is located.
 Example files are available [here](images\delivery_kit\xyz_whse\WHSE_SCHEMA_NAME\dataload).
 Copy the example .json file to the same directory as your FMW, then open it up and add the required parameters.
 Also make sure to copy the associated .sde connection file into this same directory.

 When you deliver the FMW to DataBC, do not include the dbCreds.json file with the files you deliver.
-Instead arrange with DataBC [Data Architecture Services](mailto:databc.da@gov.bc.ca) to have the passwords included into our password management system.
+Instead arrange with DataBC to have the passwords included into our password management system.

 [RETURN TO TOP][1]